I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-Model usage fees have been rising sharply over the past few months...
-Claude Opus 4.8 output is $25 per 1M tokens, and GPT-5.5 and Gemini 3.1 Pro have lined up in the same price range.
-For personal use, it's manageable within a Claude Code or Codex subscription, but when scaling across an organization, "all Opus" starts putting serious pressure on the monthly budget.
+Model usage costs have really shot up over the past few months...
+Claude Opus 4.8 output is $25 per 1M tokens, and GPT-5.5 and Gemini 3.1 Pro have also lined up in the same price range.
+For individual use, it can be absorbed within a Claude Code or Codex subscription, but when scaling across an organization, going "all Opus" becomes a tough conversation for monthly budgets.

-That's where LLM Router comes in—a mechanism that automatically switches models based on the content of a question.
-There's functionality like OpenRouter's Auto Router, but this time I tried running NVIDIA LLM Router v3, which you can build yourself, on a DGX Spark.
-The scope of this article covers not just cloud models via API, but also routing that mixes in local LLMs running on the DGX Spark into the same pool.
+That's where an LLM Router comes in handy — a mechanism that automatically switches models based on the content of the question.
+There are features like OpenRouter's Auto Router, but this time I tried running NVIDIA LLM Router v3, which you can build yourself, on DGX Spark.
+The scope of this article covers not only cloud models via API, but also routing local LLMs running on DGX Spark into the same pool.

-Background: Why Mixing Models Has Become a Realistic Conversation
+Background: Why Model Selection Has Become a Practical Conversation

 For light personal use, you can squeeze it into a subscription for a few thousand yen.
-But once you start using Claude Code or Codex regularly for work, that stops being the case.
-With just 1 user making 300 requests per day at an average output of 1,500 tokens, that's 6,600 requests per month—coming in just under $250/month for all Opus 4.8.
-That's right around where you'd exceed the Claude Code Max ($200/month) ceiling.
+But once you're using Claude Code or Codex regularly for work, that's no longer the case.
+Just estimating 300 requests per day per user with an average output of 1,500 tokens comes out to 6,600 requests per month, and with all Opus 4.8, that's just under $250 per month.
+That's right around where it starts to exceed the Claude Code Max ($200/month) ceiling.

-Scale that up to a team of 5 where each person is running agents continuously, and it jumps another order of magnitude.
-Here's a rough estimate assuming 5 people × 33,000 requests/month × average output 1,500 tokens (165,000 requests/month total).
+Scale that to a 5-person team where each person is running agents continuously, and it jumps another level.
+I ran some numbers assuming 5 people × 33,000 requests/month per person × average output of 1,500 tokens (totaling 165,000 requests/month).

-The numbers use the output unit prices for the current generation Claude Opus 4.8 / Sonnet 4.6 / Haiku 4.5 as of 2026 (the v3 default pool includes Opus 4.6, but since the price range and behavior are close enough, the monthly estimates use the latest generation pricing).
+The numbers use the current (as of 2026) output pricing for the latest generation Claude Opus 4.8 / Sonnet 4.6 / Haiku 4.5 (the v3 default pool includes Opus 4.6, but since the price range and behavior are similar, the latest generation pricing is used for the monthly estimates).

-Looking at the numbers alone, it's tempting to say "Sonnet is enough," but these are based on average token counts—in practice, hard questions tend to produce longer outputs, pushing up the Opus ratio and making it a bit more expensive.
-Conversely, for light questions, output is much shorter and Haiku would likely suffice in many cases.
-There's room for another tier of differentiation between "all Opus" and "all Sonnet."
+Looking at the numbers alone, it's tempting to say "Sonnet is enough," but since these are based on average token counts, in practice difficult questions tend to produce longer outputs, which increases the Opus ratio and pushes costs a bit higher.
+Conversely, for lightweight questions, outputs are often shorter and Haiku is frequently sufficient.
+There's room for another tier of model selection between "all Opus" and "all Sonnet."

-When translating this kind of differentiation into implementation at the organizational level, the three things I personally care about are: cost predictability—wanting the monthly budget to be readable; auditability—wanting all routing decisions and their rationale plus actual call logs preserved; and data sovereignty—wanting a clear boundary where queries containing sensitive information go on-premises and everything else goes to the cloud.
+When implementing this kind of selection at an organizational level, the three things I personally care about are: cost predictability (keeping monthly budgets readable), auditability (logging all routing decisions and their rationale along with actual calls), and data sovereignty (drawing a boundary where sensitive questions go on-premises and everything else goes to the cloud).

-Once you scale to an organization, these concerns hit all at once.
+Once you scale to an organization, all of these start to bite at once.
 That's what this article is really about.

 Surveying the Router Options